lbragaglia/common-practices/README.md

-# common-practices
+# Common Practices

-A curated list of common software development practices
+> A curated list of interesting resources on common software development practices.